INTERNATIONAL PEDIATRIC EMERGENCY MEDICINE ELECTIVE

 COMMUNICATION AND ETHIcs DEVELOPMENT

-IPEME is a fully recognized non-clinical undergraduate medical elective at the University of Toronto
+IPEME is an Accredited non-clinical undergraduate medical elective at the University of Toronto

 Learning Format